chriha/chriha.github.io/_tabs/about.md

 Hey there!
 I'm Chris, a passionate PHP developer with a focus on the Laravel framework.
 I created this blog as a platform to share my knowledge, insights, and experiences in the world of PHP and Laravel development.

 As a developer, I believe in the power of clean code, elegant solutions, and continuous learning.
-Through this blog, I aim to provide valuable content that helps fellow developers enhance their PHP skills, explore the capabilities of Laravel, and stay updated with the latest trends in web development.
+Through this blog, I aim to provide valuable content that helps fellow developers enhance not only their PHP skills, but also explore the capabilities of other code related topics, and stay updated with the latest trends in web development.

 ## What to Expect